wr0om/CyberArk-CTF/The search for a higher being.md

   As you can see, I changed the value of c+=290 to c+=90 and IT WORKED!.
 I got the value "aliens? here?" when decoding "CMObw5jDlMOdw6JKK8OXw5TDocOUSg==".
            </br>
   ## Flag
-  Now, when decoding the string given in the main function, we get: "What a lovely day" - our flag
+  Now, when decoding the string given in the main function, we get: "What a lovely day" - our flag.